Robertfarb/whiteboarding-curriculum/application-materials/linkedin/linkedin.md

 ---

-"I’m a passionate software developer with the innovative and creative mindset of an entrepreneur.
-I have experience building dynamic web applications in JavaScript, Ruby on Rails, and HTML/CSS.
+<i>"I’m a passionate software developer with the innovative and creative mindset of an entrepreneur.
+I have experience building dynamic web applications in JavaScript, Ruby on Rails, and HTML/CSS.</i>

-I love the battle of developing an idea into existence, and forging the bridge between conceptualization and a tangible, impactful product.
-Programming has been my outlet for problem-solving and creative expression."
+<i>I love the battle of developing an idea into existence, and forging the bridge between conceptualization and a tangible, impactful product.
+Programming has been my outlet for problem-solving and creative expression."</i>

 ---

 **Majd:**

-"People ask me what I do.
+<i>"People ask me what I do.
 Here's the list:

 - Software Developer who knows Javascript, Ruby, Rails, CSS and Django (Rhumbix)
 - Mask Maker (Arté Masks)